WookieFPV/bitbucket-build-status-update/README.md

 As default values for **name** GIT_CLONE_COMMIT_AUTHOR_NAME and for **description** GIT_CLONE_COMMIT_MESSAGE_BODY is used.
 As key the default "BITRISE" is used.

+Debug logs for step can be enabled by setting is_debug_mode to "yes".

 Add the step to your yaml file:

 ```yml